markusfleck/PARENT/README.md

   unzip again or "chmod +x" the files which throw errors.

-  If you get warnings about a node not being able to bind a process and performance is not as expected, installing libnumactl and libnumactl-devel packages and recompiling/installing MPI should help.
+  If you get warnings about a node not being able to bind a process and performance is not as expected, installing numactl (maybe devel) packages and recompiling/installing MPI should help (for using Docker, as outlined below, this behavior is expected and should be fine on a single CPU, which is what the Dockerfiles are intended for).

   You are strongly encouraged to read the rest of this document, but at least the next section.